Loyola Marymount University: Center for Service and Action

 CSA also oversees LMU's student service organizations.
 The ten service organizations work to help the university and surrounding community of Los Angeles.
 The members of these organizations make themselves available for on-campus service as well as on-going commitments to serve at specific non-profit agencies in Southern California.
-Each organization has a moderator and a chaplain (though in some of the organizations the same priest or woman religious serves as both moderator and chaplain).
+Each organization has a moderator and a chaplain.

-CSA coordinates communication between the leadership of these organizations, the Service Organization Council.
-CSA also coordinates the distribution of the On-Campus Service Requests.

-The organizations and their respective dates of founding are Crimson Circle (1929), Belles (1960), Gryphon Circle (1968), Ignatians (1981), Sursum Corda (1992), Marians (2003), Magis (2003), Creare (2009), Espérer (2012), and Agapé (2017).

 Emergency Medical Services

 LMU EMS is the on-campus emergency medical services program, consisting of volunteer full-time undergraduate students who are nationally certified EMTs.
 The organization is 1 of 27 active members of the National Collegiate Emergency Medical Services Foundation (NCEMSF) and the first collegiate EMS group on the West Coast, founded in 1986.
-LMU EMS responds to between 300-500 medical calls on the LMU Westchester campus during the academic year, whenever the campus health clinic is closed, which establishes 24/7 medical coverage of the campus during the school year, serving more than 10,000 work hours annually.
+LMU EMS responds to between 300 and 500 medical calls on the LMU Westchester campus during the academic year, whenever the campus health clinic is closed, which establishes 24/7 medical coverage of the campus during the school year, serving more than 10,000 work hours annually.
 As a non-transporting agency, LMU EMS works with the Los Angeles Fire Department for transportation of patients to local emergency departments.
-LMU EMS was honored as the smallest school to win NCEMSF’s Organization of the Year award and Debbie Wilson, the program’s founder, was also the first woman to win NCEMSF’s Collegiate EMS Advisor of the Year award.
+LMU EMS was honored as the smallest school to win NCEMSF's Organization of the Year award and Debbie Wilson, the program's founder, was also the first woman to win NCEMSF's Collegiate EMS Advisor of the Year award.
 The program has also won nine university-wide awards, and four national awards.

 Fraternities and sororities

-LMU is also home to a number of campus Greek organizations.
-The campus fraternities associated with the North American Interfraternity Council (NIC) are Alpha Delta Gamma (1952), Sigma Chi (1991), Sigma Phi Epsilon (1996), Sigma Lambda Beta (1999), Lambda Chi Alpha (2002), Beta Theta Pi (2005), Delta Sigma Phi (2012), and Phi Delta Theta (2014).

-The campus sororities that are part of the National Panhellenic Conference (NPC) Affiliates are Alpha Phi (1976), Delta Gamma (1981), Delta Zeta (1986), Kappa Alpha Theta (1999), Pi Beta Phi (2002), and Alpha Chi Omega (2014).

-LMU also has multi-cultural Greek organizations including Sigma Lambda Gamma (2000), and chapters from the National Pan-Hellenic Council include Alpha Kappa Alpha (2011), Delta Sigma Theta (2000), Kappa Alpha Psi, and Sigma Gamma Rho (2006).
+The sorority and fraternity community at Loyola Marymount University consists of 20 chapters – 10 sororities and 10 fraternities.
+More than 1,500 students (25 percent of the total campus population) are reported to be involved in the Greek community.

+Alumni

+Loyola Marymount University faculty and alumni include CEOs of Fortune 500 companies, U.S. Governors, members of the United States Congress, Olympic gold medal winners, athletes in the NBA, MLB, NFL and MLS, Academy Award Winners, Emmy Award Winners, Golden Globe Award Winners, Grammy Award Winners, a Pulitzer Prize Winner and a Nobel Prize Winner.